LinuxBozo/brij-spec/README.md

-# brij
+# brij-spec

-Business Rules in JSON
+Business Rules in JSON.
+A standard, specification and schema.

+> We are still currently un-versioned, some core changes are being pushed out, and a version 0.0.0 will be released following [Semantic Versioning 2.0.0](SemVer.org) best practices.

 ## Specification Basics